 Basic income critics usually debate fake models, not real ones

 We already have basic income models that work: guaranteed basic income to lower poverty and UBI dividends from common resources.
-Critics usually ignore them and attack a strawman instead.
+Critics usually ignore them and debate a strawman instead.

 Summary